 Most flights arrive in Riyadh late at night or early morning.
 Sleep in and start your first day in the late morning at the Kingdom Tower.
 The tower stands out in the city skyline with its unusual shape and looks like a bottle opener.
 It's most distinctive feature is the steel and glass bridge on the top, lit in different shades of neon at night.

 Get your bearings and take in the view of the sand-colored Saudi capital from the top of this 99-story, 300-meter skyscraper.
 It takes two elevators to reach the Sky Bridge on top of the building and it is so high that you can feel it move slightly in the wind.

 For first time visitors it is interesting to see how the shops pull down their screens before prayer times and everything shuts down.
 Prayer times change daily but it is easy to find out the timings on Google.
 The stores and restaurants stay closed for about half an hour.
-You can either walk around the mall or get an order in at one of the cafés before prayer time.
-Patrons are allowed to stay in during prayer time, but you cannot get in after the place has closed for prayer.

 A perfect selfie spot with the Kingdom Tower in the background is at Masaa Café across the street from the tower.
 The café is the world's largest with 800 seats, and included in the Guinness Book of World records.

 The Sky Bridge is open from 12pm to 11pm (4pm-11pm on Fridays).
 Website: http://kingdomcentre.com.sa/?page_id=17456